 The purpose of this amendment is to enhance the MAC and define an alternate PHY to accommodate broadband extensions and monitoring use cases for IEEE 802.22 devices operating is VHF/UHF TV broadcast bands between 54 MHz and 862 MHz.

+Physical layer specifications in Sections 9 (PHY(Mode 1) and 9a (PHY (Mode 2)) are designed to meet the needs required by channel models A and B in [1].
+In the rare cases where propagation conditions are as severe as those expressed by channel models C and D in [1] , PHY (Mode 2) may be required to revert to physical layer specifications in PHY (Mode 1).

+[1] Eli Sofer and Gerald Chouinard, “WRAN Channel Modeling”, Doc.: IEEE802.22-05/0055r7, September 2005